processone/docs.ejabberd.im/README.md

 # ejabberd Documentation

 This repository holds the source code of the ejabberd documentation website, available at [docs.ejabberd.im](https://docs.ejabberd.im).
-This is an Open Documentation, and you are welcome to submit issues or pull requests in order to improve the docs and benefit the ejabberd community.
+This is a community effort and you are welcome to submit issues or pull requests in order to improve the docs and benefit the ejabberd community.

 # Contributing

 If you want to contribute to this ejabberd documentation, here are some helpful guidelines regarding the syntax:

-- please refer to [README-deploy.md](README-deploy.md) on how to create a local testing environment

 - use Markdown, specifically the [kramdown flavour](http://kramdown.gettalong.org/syntax.html)